QuantumPackage/qp2/src/mo_localization/README.md

 Before the localization, a kick is done for each mo class
 (except the deleted ones) to break the MOs.
 This is done by
-doing a given rotation between the MOs.
+doing a rotation between the MOs.
 This feature can be removed by setting:
 ```
 qp set mo_localization kick_in_mos false